jmh3434/java-precourse/Precourse Java.md

 ### Creating a new Java Module and Class

+You can have Java modules and Android modules in the same project and also have the ability to compile and run Java modules as stand alone Java projects.

 1. Open your Android project in Android Studio.
 If you do not have one, create one.
 2. Click **File > New Module**.
 Select **Java Library** and click **Next**.
 3. Fill in the package name, etc and click **Finish**.
 You should now see a Java module inside your Android project.